Reishandy/Laravel-Sentiment-Pertamina/README.md

 MyPertamina Sentiment Analysis is a web application that helps users analyze the sentiment of text data, particularly reviews from the MyPertamina mobile app.
 Built with Laravel and AI/ML technologies, it provides an intuitive interface for sentiment prediction.

+## Demo
+You can try a live demo of the kanban app here: [https://mypertamina-sentiment.reishandy.my.id](https://mypertamina-sentiment.reishandy.my.id)

 ## Project Origin

 This web application serves as a user-friendly interface for the [original sentiment analysis model](https://github.com/Silvikusuma04/Analisis-Sentimen-Mypertamina) by [Silvikusuma04](https://github.com/Silvikusuma04/).
 The model was trained on 20,000+ reviews scraped from the MyPertamina app on Google Play Store.